-Will The Quest All Access Pass Be Worth It For You?
+Will The Mindvalley Quest All Access Pass Be Worth It For YOU?

-I have not taken one Mindvalley course that wasn’t beneficial, so with this Quest All Access Pass, I believe that everyone will be in a constant state of growth and learning, which will help reduce daily anxiety and stress and improve the overall life of yourself and others.
+I have not taken one Mindvalley course that wasn’t beneficial in some way, so with this Quest All Access Pass, I believe that everyone will be in a constant state of growth and learning, which will help reduce daily anxiety and stress and improve the overall life of yourself and others.

 That’s what I truly believe from experience.
 Whenever I stop learning, I feel stagnant and I become more focused on unimportant things.
 But, if I’m taking a course, my focus turns to faith, potential, goals, and growth.

-That Said, Not Everyone Wil Want This Pass
+That Said, Not Everyone Will Want This Pass

 Moreover, if you are not going to be able to sit down and do at least 3 or more courses throughout the year, then, again, this pass doesn’t make financial sense.

-I’ve been part of the Quest All Access Pass for over 4 months now.
-Still Loving it.
-And, today I got an email that some of the main courses have been updated into quest format.
+I’ve been part of the Mindvalley Quest All Access Pass for over 4 months now.
+I’m still loving it.
+And, today I got an email that some of the main courses have been updated into a quest format.

 It’s funny because I wanted to take Uncompromised Life, but I couldn’t get into the old course structure, so I was putting it off.
 Now that it’s in quest format, I think it will be one of the next courses that I take.